Dapeng (state): Religion

-The people of Dapeng, influenced by both Shang as well as local traditions, probably practised human sacrifice.
+The people of Dapeng, influenced by both Shang as well as local traditions, probably practiced human sacrifice.
 At Qiuwan a sacrificial altar was found, consisting of a one meter high natural stone, surrounded by three large, erected stones.
 Around these stones, 22 human and 10 dog skeletons were found; most humans were executed by blows to the head.
 Twenty were then buried in a crouched position, the head to the ground with their arms tied behind their backs.
 The other two were only represented by their skulls.
-The remains dated from 1400–1000 BC, indicating that the site was used for a long time.
+The remains dated from 1400 to 1000 BC, indicating that the site was used for a long time.

 The excavators interpreted the findings as sacrifices to the Sheji, God of Earth, who was symbolized by standing rocks, prayed to for a good harvest, and whose cult was prevalent among the eastern tribes as well as the Shang people.